ahmadajmi/learning-javascript/chapter4.md

 square.name; // => "square"
 ```

-The above example which is called a named function expression, if you skip the second `square` name it's names becomes unnamed function expression or simply as function expression or anonymous function as:
+The above example which is called a named function expression, if you skip the second `square` name it's name becomes unnamed function expression or simply as function expression or anonymous function as:

 ``` javascript
 var square = function (x) {